Personal Injury Lawyer

 This type of contract is legally binding and cannot be modified or violated without punishment.
 If your ex violates one of the requirements, you have the right to bring the problem to the judge.
 If your ex continues to violate the same requirement, the judge may decide to make a modification, such as when a child is involved, to ensure the best interests of the child.

 Consult a Family Lawyer

 The divorce process can be long and complicated, especially if you and your spouse have a lot of disagreements.
-Be sure to have an experienced divorce attorney in Collin County, TX on your team so you can have peace of mind that your case is being handled in the best way possible for your future.
+Be sure to have an experienced divorce attorney on your team so you can have peace of mind that your case is being handled in the best way possible for your future.